 - 3.3.1 A Company may apply for delisting of its Shares.
 The Exchange decides upon delisting and an appropriate date for delisting.
-The Exchange may reject an application for delisting in the event delisting is incompatible with best practices on the securities market. - The Exchange may request that the Company procure an opinion from the Swedish Securities Council as to whether the delisting is compatible with best practices on the securities market.
+The Exchange may reject an application for delisting in the event delisting is incompatible with best practices on the securities market. - 1 From the perspective of good practice on the stock market, an application for delisting must, according to AMN 2014:33, be preceded by careful consideration by the board of directors of the listed company of how the purpose of various rules to protect remaining shareholders can be fulfilled The Exchange may request that the Company procure an opinion from the Swedish Securities Council regarding whether the delisting is compatible with best practices on the securities market.
 Generally, the Shares may be delisted four weeks after the Exchange's decision on delisting has been notified to the market.
 However, if there is substantial trading in the Shares and there are a large number of shareholders, or if any another material reason exists, the Exchange may decide to postpone the delisting for up to six months.
 In connection with a takeover bid, the Exchange may approve that delisting shall take place two weeks after the Exchange's delisting decision has been notified to the market.
 This is conditional on the bidder owning not less than 90 percent of the Shares, on trading in the Shares being sporadic, and on the bidder having given notice that a compulsory redemption procedure will be initiated.

-- 3.3.2 The Exchange may decide to delist the Shares if: - > an application for bankruptcy, liquidation of the business, or a decision regarding an equivalent measure has been taken by the Company or filed by a third party with a court or public authority; - > the Company undergoes such material changes as to be perceived as a new enterprise and the Company fails to complete a new listing process upon demand by the Exchange; - ➤ following a reminder, the Company fails to pay applicable fees pursuant to section 1.5 above; or - > the Company revokes its Undertaking to comply with the Exchange's rules. - 3.3.3 In the event the Exchange considers the delisting of the Shares to be justified for any other reason than those stated in section 3.3.2 above, the Exchange shall refer the issue of delisting to the Disciplinary Committee. - 3.3.4 Decisions on delisting pursuant to paragraph 3.3.2 above are taken by the Exchange's listing committee. - 3.3.5 The Company shall, in case of delisting, pay the current fees in accordance with what is set out above until the Shares and Share-related Securities has been delisted.
+3.3.2 The Exchange may decide to delist the Shares if:

+- an application for bankruptcy, liquidation of the business, or a decision regarding an equivalent measure has been taken by the Company or filed by a third party with a court or public authority; - the Company undergoes such material changes as to be perceived as a new enterprise and the Company fails to complete a new listing process upon demand by the Exchange; - > following a reminder, the Company fails to pay applicable fees pursuant to section 1.5; or - > the Company revokes its Undertaking to comply with the Exchange's rules. - 3.3.3 In the event the Exchange considers the delisting of the Shares to be justified for any other reason than those stated in section 3.3.2 above, the Exchange shall refer the issue of delisting to the Disciplinary Committee. - 3.3.4 The Company shall, in case of delisting, pay the current fees in accordance with what is set out above until the Shares and Share-related Securities has been delisted.
 The Company shall, in addition thereto, pay the delisting fee as set out in the price list applicable from time to time.